cornelgit/FoxQuest-The-Scroll-of-Adventure/README.md

 2. Run game:

+    ```bash
-Open index.html from root directory or use an extension like Run Server to serve locally
+    Open index.html from root directory or use an extension such as Run Server to serve locally
+    ```

 ## Requirements